PRINCIPAL RISKS

 EMERGING RISKS

 Emerging risks are defined as circumstances or trends that could significantly impact the Company’s financial strength, competitive position or reputation within the next three years or over a longer term.
-Emerging risks may prove difficult to quantify as they are often influenced by external factors and difficult to predict.
+Emerging risks may prove difficult to quantify as they are often influenced by external factors which are difficult to predict.